rust-lang/blog.rust-lang.org/posts/2024-06-25-types-team-update.md

 * [Polonius on Nightly project goal](https://rust-lang.github.io/rust-project-goals/2024h2/Polonius.html)

 We intend to get the internal implementation of opaque types ready for the stabilization of TAIT and ATPIT this year.
-We are also hoping to land a significant improvements our handling of associated types in coherence checking this year.
+We are also hoping to land significant improvements to our handling of associated types in coherence checking this year.

 Our other goal is to get [Polonius], the next generation borrow checker, available on nightly, which would put us in a position to stabilize in 2025 once we have time to do more optimization and testing.